-Meharoona Ghani, a graduate of Simon Fraser University’s Writer’s Studio (2013) and the Vancouver Manuscript Intensive (2014), is a poet who has been featured in numerous anthologies and has won writing competitions.
-Meharoona is working on her book: Letters to Rumi – her autobiographical journey of identity and belonging.
-Select excerpts of Letters to Rumi have been featured in the Muslimah Who Fell to Earth by Mawenzi House Publishers; and Body and Soul by Caitlin Press.
+Meharoona Ghani, graduate of Simon Fraser University’s Writer’s Studio and the Vancouver Manuscript Intensive, is a poet who has been featured in many anthologies and has won writing competitions.
+Meharoona is currently writing her autobiographical journey of identity and belonging.
+Meharoona is featured in the Muslimah Who Fell to Earth by Mawenzi House Publishers; and Body and Soul by Caitlin Press.

 posts coming soon

 I have been told that my name has three meanings (a Persian derivative) dependent on pronunciation: “sunlight”, “love”, or “light of the moon”.
 I feel your words are a perfect description of me…

 I went inside my heart to see how it was.
 Something there makes me hear the whole world weeping. ~ Rumi

 As a first generation Canadian of South Asian heritage, born and raised in Golden, B.C., Meharoona Ghani is grateful for being alive.

 She has been told her first name is a Persian derivative with three possible meanings dependent on pronunciation: light of the moon, or sunlight, or love.

 She has chosen to be known as light of the moon and she still believes in unicorns.